albar965/littlenavmap-manual/en/INTRO.md

 _Little Navmap_ is currently available in several languages.

 I will happily support anybody who would like to translate the user interface or manual into another language.
 Language packages can be added to a _Little Navmap_ installation later once they are available.
-See [Translating](https://github.com/albar965/littlenavmap/wiki/Translating) in the Github _Little Navmap_ wiki for more information.
+See [Translating](https://github.com/albar965/littlenavmap/wiki/Translating) in the GitHub _Little Navmap_ wiki for more information.

 You can override the user interface language in the dialog `Options` the the tab `User Interface`.